 To prevent having to remediate the mold and replace the area around the shower or tub, install a bathroom exhaust fan, which vents to the outdoors.
 This will help your bathroom to air out properly.
 Also inspect tile for any cracks that might let in moisture, and, if necessary, repair or replace the tile.

 Hire a professional for best results.

 Some of the above tasks can be handled by an experienced do-it-yourselfer, but to ensure the safety of your home and family, rely on a professional contractor for any repairs.
-To be put in touch with a prequalified contractor whose workmanship is warranted for three years, enter your ZIP code above.
+To be put in touch with a prequalified contractor whose workmanship is warranted for five years, enter your ZIP code above.
 You’ll hear back from an expert contractor who’ll provide you with a free, no-obligation estimate.Categories: Fire Damage Repair, General Contractors